Nicola Sturgeon pledges to pass on ‘every penny’ from council tax rebates

-The First Minister welcomed moves by UK Chancellor Rishi Sunak to help people cope with soaring energy bills, but insisted they did not go "far enough".
+The First Minister said moves by UK Chancellor Rishi Sunak to help people cope with soaring energy bills do not go far enough.

-Energy bills are set to soar by 54 per cent for 22 million households from the beginning of April, adding £693 to the annual bills of a typical household.
+Energy bills are set to rise by 54 per cent for 22 million households from the beginning of April, adding £693 to the annual bills of a typical household.

-Mr Sunak announced a £200 discount on energy bills from October, which will have to be paid back over the next five years at £40 per year.
+Mr Sunak announced a £200 discount on energy bills from October, which will have to be paid back over the next five years.

 Homes in England will also get a £150 council tax rebate for properties in bands A-D.

-The UK Government estimated Scotland will receive an extra £290 million of Barnett funding as a result of this rebate.
+The UK Government estimated Scotland would receive an extra £290 million of Barnett funding as a result of this.

 “They seem to offer around £350 of help against energy bill increases of around £700.

-SNP Finance Secretary Kate Forbes previously announced local authorities in Scotland will be handed an extra £120 million in a bid to avoid “inflation-busting” council tax hikes.
+He said: “This serves only to delay, rather than solve, the very real and growing cost-of-living crisis.”

-Following Mr Sunak’s announcement, she tweeted: “I’m shortly meeting the Chief Secretary [to the Treasury] to hear more about today’s UK Gov announcement on additional funding, which echoes what I said to Scot Parl last week - that we’d been told there would be additional consequentials (hence why we could allocate a further £120m to local gov).
+Mr Matheson said analysis estimates the price cap increase “could move a further 211,000 households in Scotland into fuel poverty in the coming months”.

-"I’ll have more info in due course but as the First Minister said we’ll ensure that we use consequential funding to mitigate the cost of living in Scotland.”
+Finance secretary Kate Forbes previously announced Scottish local authorities would be handed an extra £120m in a bid to avoid “inflation-busting” council tax hikes.

 Scottish Conservative finance spokeswoman Liz Smith insisted the council tax rebate in England must be matched "pound for pound".